laravel/nova-docs/4.0/customization/fields.md

 ### Assets

-When Nova generates your field, `resources/js` and `resources/sass` directories are generated for you.
-These directories contain your field's JavaScript and Sass stylesheets.
+When Nova generates your field, `resources/js` and `resources/css` directories are generated for you.
+These directories contain your field's JavaScript and CSS stylesheets.

 #### Registering Assets